I like to use three boxes to explain most things residential.

 How big is the local rental market?
 What has been the local vacancy rate and rental growth over the recent past?

-Underlying demand versus potential to supply similar property in terms of price, design and site attributes.
+Underlying demand versus the potential to supply similar property in terms of price, design and site attributes.

 How big is the local market?
 Could you resell your property relatively quickly and above your purchase price?